magda-io/magda-ui-plugin-component-dap-image-gallery/README.md

-# magda-ui-plugin-component-open-3d-dataset
+# magda-ui-plugin-component-dap-thumbnail-viewer

-A Magda UI Plugin Component that allows users to open 3D datasets from DT instances.
+A Magda UI Plugin Component that allows users to view the thumbnails of the files / distributions of datasets that are harvested from CSIRO DAP system.

+This plugin requires Magda v2.2.0 or higher.

+> Since Magda v2.2.0, users can load more than one "Extra Visualisation Section" type Magda UI Plugin Components.
+To allow this, the component is required to be packaged as a library and exported to global scope `MagdaPluginComponentExtraVisualisationSections.xxxx`.
+Here, `MagdaPluginComponentExtraVisualisationSections` should be an object with key `xxxx` set to the plugin component. e.g. the DAP thumbnail viewer plugin choose to export itself to `MagdaPluginComponentExtraVisualisationSections.DAPThumbnailViewer`.

 More about Magda UI Plugin Component see: https://github.com/magda-io/magda-plugin-ui-component-examples